Bimodular Gravity: Vacuum Evolution with a Frame-Dependent Phantom Crossing: Preliminaries

 \subsection{Unimodular Gravity}

-Unimodular gravity has long been known to yield field equations classically equivalent to $\mathrm{GR}\!+\!\Lambda$, with the cosmological constant emerging as an integration constant rather than a coupling in the action.
-The differences amongst the standard formulations of unimodular gravity lie only in how the constancy of the Lagrange multiplier is enforced, and hence in their off-shell symmetry content.
+If one imposes a constraint on the metric via a Lagrange multiplier, that multiplier appears in the gravitational field equations and, for a suitable choice of constraint, can be identified with the cosmological constant.
+This modified formulation of GR is known as unimodular gravity, whose various formulations all yield field equations classically equivalent to GR$+\Lambda$.
+The differences amongst them lie only in how the determinant constraint (and thus the constancy of the associated Lagrange multiplier) is enforced, and hence in their off-shell symmetry content.